boxman888/CS362-004-F2018/projects/patteret/quiz/README.txt

-To compile and run he code in this directory type "make" into the terminal without the quotes.
+To compile and run the code in this directory type "make" into the terminal without the quotes.